 Developing leadership for a more just future

-Inspired by Bayard Rustin’s visionary strategy and moral imagination, we nurture dynamic, inter-generational leaders and organizations working to advance justice and equal dignity.
+Inspired by Bayard Rustin’s visionary strategy and moral imagination, we nurture dynamic, inter-generational leaders and organizations working to advance justice and human dignity.

 the architect of advocacy